-By Tina Stewart, VP for Global Market Strategy at Thales
+By Tina Stewart, vice president for global market strategy at Thales

 Disconnecting from your mobile device, laptop or tablet can be as good as a holiday.
 Simply taking a pause from emails and social media in favour of a good book or conversation is known to increase your mood and life satisfaction – but it’s also a chance to step back and re-evaluate our online usage.